UW Radiology

 LCDC Plate

-under surface of a low contact dynamic compression (LCDC) plate showing the typical undercutting beneath each screw hole and between each screw hole
+Under surface of a low contact dynamic compression (LCDC) plate showing the typical undercutting beneath each screw hole and between each screw hole

 LCDC Humerus

-low contact dynamic compression (LCDC) plate bridging a humeral shaft fracture — note the undercutting between each screw hole — also noted is a humeral fracture through the distalmost screw hole
+Low contact dynamic compression (LCDC) plate bridging a humeral shaft fracture — note the undercutting between each screw hole — also noted is a humeral fracture through the distalmost screw hole

 Another type of plate seen commonly at UW is the reconstruction plate, which is widely used for the repair of pelvic and calcaneal fractures.
 This plate is fairly malleable, and can be readily shaped and trimmed to length for support of fractures through complex bony surfaces.
 These are also occasionally used for posterior fusion of the cervical spine.